 The day you want to start your digital nomad life comes closer and closer.
 Time to look at a few other things you need to prepare.

 Do you have medical issues that require you to take certain medicine regularly?
 Check if you can buy that in the country you are traveling to.
 Alternatively, organize enough of it and bring it with you.

-Also, get a rough idea where you want to travel to in the first few months and check with your doctor what vaccinations are recommended in these regions.
+Also, get a rough idea of where you want to travel to in the first few months and check with your doctor about what vaccinations are recommended in these regions.
 Start doing so well in advance of your flight date as some require several shots for immunization over a period of a few weeks.

 I know many of you want to save money and consider not getting travel insurance.
-Although I like traveling on a budget, too, I highly recommend you to get one!
+Although I like traveling on a budget, too, I highly recommend you get one!
 If you have an accident or end up in a hospital because of terrible food poisoning, you wished you had one.
 Make sure it covers the countries you are going to travel to.
 If you plan to do extreme sports, chose a company that covers that.